deweyjose/rustling/README.md

 Mouse clicks can set the cursor point for faster navigation!

+You can increase or decrease the speed of the simulation using `+` or `-` keys.

+If the console window is resized the game needs to be reset using the `c` key.
 ### Patterns

 The game comes with a predefined set of well known `pattern types`: `oscillators`, `stills`, `spaceships`.